My name is Kay. I've been managing The Misdiagnosed Miscarriage for more than a decade and have learned quite a bit about progesterone.

 Back in September 2002, I found out I was pregnant.
 Because there was only one possible date of conception, I knew exactly how far along I was.
-At 5-1/2 weeks, my ob-gyn wanted to do an ultrasound because I had been high risk during my first pregnancy.
+At 5 1/2 weeks, my ob-gyn wanted to do an ultrasound because I had been at high risk during my first pregnancy.
 Well, the tech kept looking and looking, commenting on my tilted uterus several times, but she could only find the sac.
 The sac looked much smaller than it should have by that point.

 I was not concerned because that happened during my first pregnancy, as well—and that doctor had not been concerned.
 Well, apparently, this doctor was concerned, because when he came in he started discussing the possibility of a blighted ovum.
 He said I needed to come back in a few days when I was 6 weeks to check again.
 He said we'd know more then.